mlbridge/mlbridge.github.io/README.md

 ## The Elasticsearch Server

-Elasticsearch is a NoSQL distributed database where the data is stored in a manner that the data retrieval is quick.
+Elasticsearch is a NoSQL distributed database where the data is stored in a manner that data retrieval is quick.
 That makes it an ideal choice for communicating between four different ML Bridge components running parallelly.
-Each component dumps data into the Elasticsearch Database, which then can be retrieved by other components and then depending on the data, different actions can be taken by each component.
+Each component dumps data into the Elasticsearch Database, which then can be retrieved by other components, and then depending on the data, different actions can be taken by each component.
 Hence, it acts as an ideal communication channel.
 Moreover, it also helps in storing data that can be retrieved at a later time or date.
 For example, the model efficacy data continues to remain in